-These Curried Chicken Breasts with maple syrup bake up deliciously fragrant in the oven.
+These Baked Curry Chicken Breasts with maple syrup bake up deliciously fragrant in the oven.
 Serve them over a bowl of couscous or rice to soak up all those yummy flavors!

 You’re going to LOVE this chicken dish.

 It’s dressed up with a fall favorite flavor – maple.